a. Admiral Frank Bowman Scholar Program Applicants

 h.
 Graduate Education Program Manager

 The Graduate Education Program Manager at the Naval Academy will assist Bowman Scholar Program appointees in identifying current graduate opportunities at the Naval Postgraduate School and will coordinate the selection and application processes.
-For qualified appointees, approximately fourteen spots are available at Naval Postgraduate School.
-In recent years, this number has been increased by one or two.
+For qualified appointees, approximately twenty spots are available at Naval Postgraduate School.